 Report: MLB to modify Nike uniforms after complaints from players, fans

-Major League Baseball plans to modify its Nike uniforms by the start of the 2025 season following complaints this spring from players and fans, according to a report from ESPN.
+Major League Baseball plans to modify its Nike uniforms by the start of the 2025 season following complaints this spring from players and fans, according to a report.

 The report says the memo blamed Nike and its new performance-focused Vapor Premier uniform.
 The union declined comment to The Associated Press.